facontidavide/plotjuggler-release/README.md

 Refer to the instructions in the this repository if you want to compile PJ and its ROS plugins from source.

-# If you like PlotJuggler, support it.
+# Sponsorship and commercial support

 PlotJuggler required a lot of work to be developed; my goal is to build the most intuitive and powerfull tool to visualize data and timeseries.